Skip links and keyboard navigation

 Vulnerable persons records management toolkit

-Information, data and records which may provide evidence of incidents, allegations, disclosures and investigations of abuse of vulnerable persons must be managed in your workplace.
+Public records which may provide evidence of incidents, allegations, disclosures and investigations of abuse of vulnerable persons must be managed in your workplace.

-The Guideline on creating and keeping records for the proactive protection of vulnerable persons was originally developed in response to Recommendation 8.1, in Volume 8: Recordkeeping and Information Sharing of the Final Report of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+The previous Guideline on creating and keeping records for the proactive protection of vulnerable persons was originally developed in response to Recommendation 8.1, in Volume 8: Recordkeeping and Information Sharing of the Final Report of the Royal Commission into Institutional Responses to Child Sexual Abuse.

 However, it was also intended to provide practical coverage for Recommendations 8.2-8.5.